August 31st

 Commentary:

-One may have everything at the tip of his finger and control the entire world with his fist!
-But there is one thing that is beyond the ability of even such a person - slowing down Time!
-It keeps going at its constant monotonous pace.
-(Wish we could 'freeze' time, especially when children are young :).
+Don't we all wish we could 'freeze' time, especially when children were younger?!
 Time doesn't wait for anyone for any reason.
-It has the force to sweep everything under its influence.
-It can digest all elements of the universe, it can fell all beings.
+It has the power to sweep everything under its influence.
+It can digest all elements of the universe, and it can raze all beings.
 Time is the most precious thing that is steady and moving at all times, no matter what any being is doing.

-Time always keeps changing and change is the only thing that is constant!
 Accept the fact that time is never stagnant and go with the flow.
 Adapt accordingly!

 pada vigrahaH: